 Checkmate Fire are fully qualified and 3rd party accredited to carry out fire doors inspections an repairs where possible.
 A competent repair will not compromise the fire separation properties of the door.
 Suitable fire rated components are always used and sufficient intumescent protection maintained.

-Using our unique FiredoorCheck™ process, Checkmate’s BRE and FDIS qualified fire door inspectors undertake inspection and remediation of existing fire doors under the BRE / LPCB door remediation scheme LPS 1197.
+Using our fire door survey process and bespoke software, Checkmate’s BRE and FDIS qualified fire door inspectors undertake inspection and remediation of existing fire doors under the BRE / LPCB door remediation scheme LPS 1197.
 Once remediated, such nominal fire doors are LPCB Certified as ‘remedial compliant’ and thereafter can be inspected, remediated and LPCB certified annually to keep doors fully functional, fire compliant, and legal.

 Fire Door Installation